DaveyJH/ci-portfolio-one-v2/README.md

 - *"I have a project I wish to collaborate on, I want to find someone who has the right attitude and skills to complete my objectives.
 The way they present themselves will impact heavily on my decision, I will spend a lot of time investigating the various aspects of the application."*
 - *"I have met Dave, I am interested in what he does.
 He suggested I take a look at this site.
 Depending on my interaction, I may advise others to take a look.
 Any one of us may have a professional interest and so this experience could open doors to future prospects."*
 ### Initial Concept

+My initial design is based around a Rubik's cube.
+I hope to display a logical, structured design which encourages the user to investigate further.
+The experience should be enjoyable and have enough interaction/animation to demonstrate competency

 [Scratch Pads](assets/files/dnf.html)<br>
 [Wireframes](assets/files/dnf.html)